-Deena Linett’s Translucent When Fired: New & Selected Poems, forthcoming from Tiger Bark Press in Fall, 2016, adds new poems to work from three previous collections.
+Deena Linett’s Translucent When Fired: New & Selected Poems, forthcoming from Tiger Bark Press in Spring, 2017, adds new poems to work from three previous collections.
 An early poem, “The Power of Place,” which appeared in Harvard Magazine, prefigures the importance of place for Linett.

 Fellowships to Hawthornden Castle, Scotland, led to her first two volumes of poetry, Rare Earths, composed primarily of fictive letters in the voices of Scottish island women over 250 years, and Woman Crossing a Field, in which many of the poems respond to her work in Belfast, and explorations in the Orkneys and the Western Isles of Scotland.
 The third poetry collection, The Gate at Visby, grew from her experiences at The Baltic Centre for Writers and Translators on Gotland, an island in the Baltic Sea off Sweden.